 German Survey on Volunteering (FWS)

 The German Survey on Volunteering (FWS) is a social science survey programme with a focus on voluntary activities and civic participation of the German population aged 14 and older.
 The survey is funded by the Federal Ministry of Family Affairs, Senior Citizens, Women and Youth (BMFSFJ).
-Four representative surveys, which were conducted in 1999 (n=14922) , 2004 (n=15000), 2009 (n=20005) and 2014 (n=28690), have collected data on scope, potencial, content and organisational embeddedness of voluntary work and other civil activities.
+Five representative surveys, which were conducted in 1999 (n=14922) , 2004 (n=15000), 2009 (n=20005), 2014 (n=28690) and 2019 (n=27.762), have collected data on scope, potencial, content and organisational embeddedness of voluntary work and other civil activities.
 The German Centre of Gerontology has been responsible for the survey's scientific management since December 2011.
 The FWS is crucial for the social impact assessment of voluntary work in Germany and offers a great potential for scientific data analysis.
-The next survey is scheduled for 2019.

 The DZA's research data centre FDZ-DZA provides free-of-charge access to the de facto anonymised and user-friendly microdata of all the completed waves of the DEAS and FWS in form of scientific use files as well as extensive documentation material for research and teaching purposes.
 In addition, it is possible to analyse more detailed data, which is enriched with neighborhood and regional indices, at a secure on-site work station at the DZA.
 For data protection reasons, it is required to sign a data distribution contract before obtaining the data.
 The application form is available online (www.dza.de/en/fdz.html).